danjam/homelab/docs/setup.md

 # Homelab Setup Guide

+This guide walks through the initial setup for deploying the homelab infrastructure with Ansible.

-⚠️ **NOTE:** This project is currently under construction.
-This guide documents the intended deployment workflow once the build is complete.
+⚠️ **NOTE:** The project is in Phase 7 (testing).
+Core automation is complete, but end-to-end deployment testing is in progress.

 ## Prerequisites